Rise Up (Peter Frampton album)

 Rise Up is an album released by Peter Frampton in 1980.
-As Frampton stated: "This album was released in Brazil to promote our tour there in 1980 - the album eventually turned into Breaking All the Rules, released the next year.".
+As Frampton stated: "This album was released in Brazil to promote our tour there in 1980 - the album eventually turned into Breaking All the Rules, released the next year."
+Said album featured an almost entirely different lineup of musicians.
+"Midland Maniac" is the only studio track from Rise Up not to be featured on Breaking All the Rules, even in a rerecorded version.